department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/iris/contact-center-interview-1-conversation-guide.md

 Thanks for joining us today!
 My name is Liz and I also have some colleagues on the line observing and taking notes.
 I'm part of a team that is working on a new VA.gov product that will help Veterans find answers to questions they have about their VA benefits, account, records - all kinds of topics.

+I've invited you here today as part of a study to better understand the current content processes different contact center content teams have.
+We want to understand how customer service content is created and maintaned today.
+Though we're especially interested in the processes for the public Veteran-facing IRIS articles, we would also find it helpful to understand what the process is for internal scripts that support contact center reps, if they're different than the process for customer facing content.

-I've invited you here today to better understand content processes in the context of your contact center's customer service, and IRIS content creation.
-My hope is that by the end of this hour together we'll have an understanding of
+My hope is that by the end of this hour together we'll have an understanding of:

-- who participates in content creation on your team,
+- who does what (create/review/approve content)
-- get a high-level overview of the process, and
+- get a high-level overview of the process or processes, and
-- identify individuals we can speak to more in-depth during a second round of interviews.
+- identify individuals we can speak to more in-depth or observe as part of the ethnographic observational part of the study.

- Since IRIS content will eventually be published in the learning center, it's important that we take your workflows and processes into consideration so we can support you moving forward.
+In better understanding what your current user journey is today, we hope to use this information to improve upon some of the authoring/content maintenance process with the Drupal CMS product we are creating (internally called learning center).

 Before we start, a few things I want to mention: